Time averages for kinetic Fokker-Planck equations: Hypocoercivity and comparison with some other methods

+Theorem~\ref{thm1} implies an $\mathrm L^2-$hypocoercivity result in the linear and superlinear regimes $\alpha \geq 1,$ see Corollary \ref{cor1}.
 The remainder of this section is devoted to a comparison with earlier hypocoercivity results in a simple benchmark case: let $\alpha=2$, $d = 1$ and $L = 2\pi.$ In this case, for the choice $\tau = 2\pi,$ Theorem~\ref{thm1} amounts to